-Describe the procedures involved in applying for your business license(s).
-Normal procedure as requested by Industrial and Commercial bureau e) Describe any sanctions and/or restrictions imposed on your business if you act outside the scope of your business license(s).
+- d) Describe all requirements and/or conditions that must be met in order to obtain the license(s).
+Legal person, register capital - e) Describe any sanctions and/or restrictions imposed on your business if you act outside the scope of your business license(s).